Le Plantis

 Le Plantis (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, La Maison aux Fèvres, Jouet, Lhomas, Guerne, La Brosse, Le Plantis, Clairefeuille, and Glatigny.

-The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.
+The commune, along with another 32 communes, is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The Sarthe river flows through the commune.
+In addition, the La Fresbee and le Guerne rivers flow through the commune.